mearashadowfax/ScrewFast/README.md

 Contributions are what make our open community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+Option A: Contribute content
+Option B: Contribute code

-A. Content contributions
+### A. Content contributions
 If you simply want to update any of [our existing docs](https://spryker-community.github.io/guides/intro/):
 1. Go to [/src/content/docs](https://github.com/spryker-community/spryker-community.github.io/tree/monolingual-site/src/content/docs) and select a folder (these act as categories);
 2. Click on the .MDX file you want to edit;
 3. On the new page, click on the "Edit this file" Pencil ✏️ in the top right;
-4. Make your edits;
+4. Make your edits, but leave the frontmatter intact (the text on top of the page between the --- lines);
 5. Click the green "Commit changes" button in the top right.

 OR, if you want to create a new article:
 1. Go to [/src/content/docs](https://github.com/spryker-community/spryker-community.github.io/tree/monolingual-site/src/content/docs) and create a new folder (these act as categories);
 2. In the new folder, create a new .MDX document by clicking "Add file > Create a new file" in the top right;
 3. Name your file (ideally the same as the label you use below);
-4. Create your new article, starting the the frontmatter code below:
+4. Create your new article, starting with the frontmatter code below:
 ```
 ---
 title: Title of your new page